TatendaHZ/tatenda.Empower6G/README.md

 ### Transfer Metrics to the Server

-First, transfer collected metrics to the ML server:
+First, transfer collected metrics to the ML server: This is done on the windows machine
 ```bash
 cd \Users\User\Desktop\server
 ```